Anisotropic MagnetoMemristance: Supplementary Note 1

 \textit{Constant magnetic states} If $\hat{\boldsymbol{m}}_t(\theta)$ is constant instead, we have

 from which we obtain

 assuming that the norm is conserved.
-We thus see here that if the magnetic field is perpendicular to the ring plane, then the resistance does not have any AMR correction.
+We thus see here that if the magnetic field is perpendicular to the {annulus} plane, then the resistance does not have any AMR correction.